Optic Discs, Jonathan Edwards, and German Candy

 It got me thinking about a discussion my husband and I had while he was a pastor.

 I've spent most of my adult life debating about orthodoxy aka "right doctrine."
 I can argue abstract theology all day, and I've even taught a class in apologetics.
 However, everyday behavior is a far stickier discussion.
-The word we're looking is orthopraxy or "right actions or practices," and it's important because it's the part everyone else sees, meaning it's the part that can make you a liar.
+The word we're looking for is orthopraxy or "right actions or practices," and it's important because it's the part everyone else sees, meaning it's the part that can make you a liar.
 It's what everyone talks about when you're a pastor.
 The sermon could be theologically perfect, and someone will get mad about whether you smiled.

 But pastors have real ugly blind spots, too.